ssube/onnx-web/docs/user-guide.md

 #### Model sources

-You can provide an absolute or relative path to a local model, and there are a few pre-defined sources from which models can be downloaded.
+You can provide an absolute or relative path to a local model, an HTTPS URL, or use one of the pre-defined sources:

 - `huggingface://`
   - https://huggingface.co/models?other=stable-diffusion